Hanabi-TheFox/Image-Inpainting-with-Basic-Convolutional-Networks/README.md

 If you don't want to use conda, you can install the required packages with pip : `pip install -r requirements.txt`.

+## Install the package

+Finally, you have to install the package with: `pip install -e .`

 ## Check installation

 `python -c "import torch; print(torch.cuda.is_available())"`